4 Amazingly Simple Practices to Boost Positive Self-Talk

 4. Use factual statements like, "I made an error or mistake," instead of judgmental words like "I'm an idiot."
 We want to use accurate and objective statements to help us concentrate on what we can change.

-When your emotions overwhelm you, your thoughts can turn the heat up or down, affecting how you manage your feelings.
+Begin your day with a positive mindset, and if your emotions overwhelm you, your thoughts can turn the heat up or down, affecting how you manage your feelings.
 Learning to regulate your emotions will prevent negative feelings from overtaking positive self-talk.
 You can become more emotionally aware and strengthen your emotional intelligence by taking an EQ-i 2.0: Self-Assessment or Emotional Intelligence Coaching.
 Check out many more motivational blogs here.

-This article was originally published on January 8, 2018, and has been updated (February 2021).
+This article was originally published on January 8, 2018, and has been updated (July 2023).

 More Motivational Reads Here »